Urdu poet Rahat Indori dies during COVID-19 treatment

 In the morning, the lyricist-poet tweeted about his confirmed COVID-19 report and said he will keep everyone updated through social media.
 "After initial symptoms of COVID-19, my coronavirus test was done yesterday which came out positive.
 Pray that I defeat this disease as soon as possible," Indori said in his last post.

 With a 50-year career in poetry, Indori was known for the lyrics of songs like "M Bole toh" from Munnabhai MBBS (2003), Chori Chori Jab Nazrein Mili from Kareeb (1998), Koi jaye to le aye from Ghatak (1996), and "Neend Churai Meri" from Ishq (1997).
 His lyrics were used in 11 Bollywood films.
 Earlier this year, his poem "Bulati hai magar jane ka nahi" went viral on social media, rendering him a sensation among the youth.
-Memes using the poem's opening lines flooded social media during Valentine's Day.
+Memes using the poem's opening lines flooded the internet on Valentine's Day.

 Indori studied at Nutan School in Indore and graduated from Islamia Karimia College Indore.
 He passed his MA in Urdu literature from Barkatullah University, Bhopal in 1975 and was awarded a PhD in Urdu literature from the Bhoj University in 1985 for his thesis titled Urdu Main Mushaira.
 While teaching Urdu literature at IK College, he also became busy with 'mushairas' and started receiving invitations from all over India and abroad.